Best VPNs for Privacy in 2026: NordVPN, Proton VPN, Surfshark Compared

 Streaming & Torrents: NordVPN excels at unblocking streaming services – Netflix, Amazon Prime, Disney+, BBC iPlayer – you name it.
 It has specialized streaming servers in some regions and its SmartPlay feature helps avoid VPN detection.
 For torrenting, Nord allows P2P on specific servers (and auto-connects you to one if it detects torrenting).
 It doesn’t allow port forwarding (for security reasons) but otherwise is torrent-friendly and keeps your downloads private.

 Ease of Use: Apps are user-friendly, featuring a map and quick-connect.
-One account lets you connect up to 6 devices simultaneously.
-Nord’s customer support is 24/7 live chat in case you need any help.
+Nord’s customer support is 24/7 live chat in case you need help, and the service is easy enough for non-technical users while still offering advanced controls when you want them.

 2. Surfshark – Best Value